-The DSL in each of our schools is responsible for ensuring that child protection files are kept up to date.
+The designated safeguarding lead in each of our schools is responsible for ensuring that child protection files are kept up to date.

 Information should be kept confidential and stored securely.
 Concerns and referrals will be kept in a separate child protection file for each child.
-All concern and records regarding safeguarding and child protection should be recorded on CPOMS.

-Records will include:
+All concern and records regarding safeguarding and child protection should be recorded on Cpoms Records will include:

-- A clear and comprehensive summary of the concern. - Details of how the concern was followed up and resolved. - A note of any action taken, decisions reached and the outcome.
+- a clear and comprehensive summary of the concern. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached and the outcome.